LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 -   LutziCOMLyzer: com_scan.csv (CLSID, path, exists, signed, trusted, hash, notes).
 -   Optional: reasoning snippets when you used AI, VT verdict when you used VT.

--   TT7: services.csv/json, tasks.csv/json, com_hotspots.csv/json, ifeo.csv/json, appcontainer.csv/json, acl_report.csv/json (names may vary by your flags).
+-   TT7: services.csv/json, tasks.csv/json, com_hotspots.csv/json, ifeo.csv/json, appcontainer.csv/json, acl_report.csv/json (Automatically will export during Search Processing).

 -   By design, there is no continuous auto-logging.
 You decide when to export.
 ---